 Use Integrated Safety Analysis (ISA) Summary, Safety Analysis Report, or license application to determine the potential consequences and remaining controls.

-Inspection Manual Chapter 1301Response to Radioactive Material Incidents that do not Require Activation of the NRC Incident Response Plan indicates that events that do not require activation of the NRC Incident Response Plan are to be evaluated for determination of safety significance in order to determine further NRC actions. needed in order to determine if an immediate NRC response is necessary.
+Inspection Manual Chapter 1301,”Response to Radioactive Material Incidents that do not Require Activation of the NRC Incident Response Plan,” indicates that events that do not require activation of the NRC Incident Response Plan are to be evaluated for determination of safety significance in order to determine further NRC actions.
+A quick review of certain events is needed in order to determine if an immediate NRC response is necessary.
 Events that are reportable in writing within 30 days do not need to be reviewed for immediate NRC response, but an evaluation may be needed so that appropriate disposition of the event by the licensee can be confirmed and documented in a future inspection.
 The following steps describe the specific actions to be taken by staff:

 Events Required to be Reported Immediately or in One Hour.